moxiworks-platform/moxiworks-php/files/SellerTransaction.php.txt

      *
      * In order to promote a SellerTransaction to the next stage, set  the
      * promote_transaction attribute to true.
 For more information about
-     * SellerTransaction stages, see The Moxi Works Platform Promoting SellerTransaction Documentation
+     * SellerTransaction stages, see The Moxi Works Platform Promoting SellerTransaction Documentation.
      * promote_transaction is only available for SellerTransaction updates.
      * Newly created SellerTransaction objects will automatically be created in
      * stage 3 (active)